Spinal Cord Injuries

-The Golden Jubilee spinal cord injuries centre at The James Cook University Hospital looks after patients with new and existing spinal cord injuries from the Scottish border south to Barrow in the west and Scarborough in the east.
+The Golden Jubilee regional spinal cord injuries centre at The James Cook University Hospital provides care for patients with new and existing spinal cord injuries.
+The service covers patients residing from the Scottish border south to Barrow in the west and Whitby in the east.

 The centre cares for patients from the day of their injury with life-long follow up.
 Priority is given to admission of newly injured patients and our 24-hour contact number for newly injured patients is 01642 282641.